kaikiang/2021-datascience-homework/HW0/README.md

 Python 3.8.5
 ```

+Note that all of these commands can be done through the Anaconda Navigator itself.
+To do so, go to the "Environments" tab on the left-hand side of Anaconda Navigator.
+From there, you can search for python (or any of the other packages installed) and the version will be clearly indicated.

 You can also check out the [official website](http://conda.pydata.org/docs/test-drive.html) for more details on anaconda, environments, and packages.

 ### 3.2 Installing Jupyter Notebooks